pnp/blog/content/microsoft-365-platform-community-update/22-06-14/index.md

 These are samples which have been contributed on the community samples since last summary.
 We do welcome all Microsoft Teams samples to this gallery.
 They can be implemented using in any technology.

+*   New sample [bot-microsoft-search-api](https://github.com/pnp/teams-dev-samples/tree/main/samples/bot-microsoft-search-api) by [Bob German](https://twitter.com/Bob1German) (Microsoft) | @Bob1German which shows how a bot can retreive different entities such as messages, events, files, and SharePoint list items using Microsoft Graph Search API, and display the resutls in adaptive cards with paging capability.

 If you are interested on Microsoft Teams samples, we have just released also new [Microsoft Teams sample gallery](https://pnp.github.io/teams-dev-samples/).
 Contributions to [Microsoft Teams samples](https://github.com/pnp/teams-dev-samples) is also more than welcome.
 This gallery already surfaces all Microsoft samples, [Microsoft Teams app templates](https://docs.microsoft.com/microsoftteams/platform/samples/app-templates) and community samples.

 ### Power Platform samples